ShaoxiongYao/ECE598SG-project/README.md

 **In short, you can just build code upon data/example_dynamics_data/xxx.pth for further development.** The API is output = model.predict(input); input is torch.cat((states\[:, 0, :\], skill_z), dim=1), which is a (batch\_size * (state_dim + z_dim))-shaped tensor, while output is (batch\_size * state_dim)-shaped tensor.

+### Use MPPI

+We used MPPI implementation of MPPI from: https://github.com/UM-ARM-Lab/pytorch_mppi.